 In the revised version, I focus on the role of moral relevance in explaining the ties between moral convictions and emotions (pp. 22-26).
-I use the term 'moral relevance', based on Graham, Haidt, & Nosek (2009) definition, indicating how relevant various foundations are for people when making moral judgments.
-I define strong moral relevance as indicating a match between one's moral foundations and the moral foundations violated in an event.
-I suggest that it is only when an event is both morally related (connected to one's strong moral conviction) and morally relevant (violates endorsed moral foundation) that general moral conviction will intensify emotion.
+I use the term “moral relevance,” based on the definition proposed by Graham et al. (2009), indicating how relevant various foundations are when making moral judgements.
+I define strong moral relevance as indicating the close association between one’s moral foundations and the moral foundations violated in an event.
+I suggest that it is only when an event is both morally related (connected to one’s strong moral conviction) and morally relevant (violates endorsed moral foundation) that general moral conviction will intensify emotion.

 Turning to moral foundations theory...when a person says that an attitude reflects their moral beliefs (i.e., is high in moral conviction), what they are saying is that it is associated with some specific aspect of their morality such as concerns about harm/care, loyalty, etc. They are essentially two sides of the same coin...
 The result of this association between moral conviction and the content of people’s moral beliefs (i.e., moral foundation) is that the hypotheses in the current paper become somewhat tautological